Oh Schucks.... It's Schuster!

 Oh Schucks....It's Schuster! is a 1989 South African film.
 It is one of South Africa's candid camera king, Leon Schuster's movies.
+He followed it up with Oh Schucks..!
+Here Comes Untag, adapting the loose standing prank-style skits of Oh Schucks....It's Schuster! with a more narrative-style storyline.

 Plot

 In a series of short skits, Leon Schuster uses candid camera and several disguises to stitch up the general public of South Africa.
 Such sketches include: